 - Choose a broad spectrum sunscreen or sunblock with a sun protection factor (SPF) of at least 30.
 It should filter out both ultraviolet A (UVA) and ultraviolet B (UVB) rays.

 - Apply sunscreen liberally, thoroughly, and frequently to all exposed skin.
-Do not forget your lips.
+Do not forget your lips, ears, or feet.

 - Wear protective, tightly woven clothing or special sunblock clothes, as well as a broad-rimmed hat and sunglasses.

 Keep in mind that water is not a good filter.
 You can become sunburned while swimming or snorkeling.
 You can also become sunburned during the winter, and on cloudy or foggy days.